jbakams/slimebot-volleyball/SETTING UP.md

 1. 3D scene: Serves as a realtime visualizer of the virtual environment.
 2. Console: Webots has an built-in console that help to follow up progress of simulations.
 3. IDE: Webots has a built-in IDE that allows to type codes and scripts directly in Webots.
 It is possible to use an external IDE such Visual Studio or Pycharm using the following [guide](https://cyberbotics.com/doc/guide/using-your-ide) to run simulation outside of Webots.
-4. Scene Tree: The scene tree contain the list of all elements in the 3D scene and their specific attributes (color, physics, etc.) For this game we don't have to worry about it, except the need of customizing the default 3D scene.
+4. Scene Tree: The scene tree contain the list of all elements in the 3D scene and their specific attributes (color, physics, etc.) For this game we don't have to worry about it, except the need of customizing the default 3D scene of the game.